On base spirits

 Scotch single malt.
 This is a premium product made from barley by a single distillery in a time honoured traditional process.
 Assertive, expensive and often idiosyncratic single malts have considerable cachet and but are best left to collectors and connoisseurs.
 My advice is to stick to the standard expressions that have stood the test of time.
 This usually means those with the age range of 8 to 12 years clearly marked on the label.
 Malts can tricky and to mix with and are mostly best left for sipping.
 Mostly, because in skilled hands they can be the base of some very special creations.
 For mixing we might best consider the malts of the Lowlands and Speyside which tend to be lighter and more floral in character.
 Yet at the opposite end of the scale peated smoky island malts have considerable interest to us for use cocktails as they can be used in small quantities to add aroma and body, for example in the Penicillin.
 Or you can go nuts with them as I did with the Lord Lucan.
 You should stock one Islay malt for such purposes and there are a number to choose from including, but by no means limited to, Laphroaig, Caol Ila and Talisker.

 Blended Scotch.
 Even on its own this is a broad category with an array of flavours and prices.
 Blended Scotch is a mix of grain spirit (so basically vodka) with a carefully chosen mixture of single malts.
 Therefore it is a milder spirit than single malts and is generally, cheaper, more accessible and more mixable.
 Yet there is still a range from mild and light to smoky and heavy bodied.
 I advise having one light bodied mixing blend such as Johnnie Walker red label or Famous Grouse.
-If you’re just looking for something powerful on a budget I suggest Black Bottle.
+More characterful budget blends for mixing include Vat 69, Black Bottle and William Lawson’s.